Updated: Nov 11

 The employer's actions must be motivated by a discriminatory intent in cases of differential treatment discrimination.
 When an employer refuses to recruit, encourage, or offer a pay raise to a certain employee or harasses, demotes, terminates, or takes any other adverse action against that person, it is known as disparate treatment.
 It is the most widespread kind of discrimination in the workplace.

 In cases that fall within these categories, employees bear the burden of establishing that they were the victims of employment discrimination.
-This includes presenting evidence to support the claim's "components," which requires proving the veracity of a number of facts.
+This includes presenting evidence to support the claim's "components," which requires proving the veracity of several facts.
 The following elements must be present in cases alleging disproportionate treatment or disparate effect discrimination:

 Anti-discrimination laws were in existence at the time.